Glendale Brain Injury Lawyer

 Common Types of Brain Injuries

 Workers who are involved in on-the-job accidents are at risk of suffering all types of head and brain injuries.
 While some brain injuries are less severe than others, all traumatic brain injuries (TBIs) are serious.
 If you suspect that you or someone you love may have suffered brain trauma or a head injury, see a medical professional right away.
+This is important for your health and for any potential brain injury compensation claims you may file.

 Some of the most common types of TBIs resulting from workplace accidents include: